 Once the eclipse starts, you can bracket your shots by +/- 1 or 2 stops, with either 3 or 5 bracketed frames.
-This helps ensure you get a shot with the proper exposure and also allows you to blend images to recover info from the darker side of the Moon.
+Doing this helps ensure you get a photo with the proper exposure and also allows you to blend images to recover info from the darker side of the Moon.

 Focus at Infinity

-You can often use autofocus on the moon, except for the totality phase, since the Moon is very bright.
-Once your camera gets good focus, switch it out of AF mode and into manual focus so your lens doesn’t try to refocus while you’re taking images.
+Since the Moon is very bright, you can often use autofocus on the Moon, except for the totality phase.
+Doing this can be especially helpful with longer focal lengths as merely touching the camera or lens can make manual focusing an experience in frustration!
+Once your camera gets good focus, switch it out of AF mode and into Manual Focus mode, so your lens doesn’t try to refocus while you’re taking images.

-Once the moon gets darker, you’ll probably want to focus on the moon manually.
+Once the Moon gets darker, you’ll probably want to focus on the Moon manually.
 Set your lens to its widest aperture when manually focusing, and then set it back to your desired f-stop to photograph the Moon.
-Use your image review and zoom in on the moon and make sure you have good focus.
+Use your image review and zoom in on the Moon and make sure you have good focus.
 If there are any stars in the frame, examine them and make sure they are sharp.
-It’s much easier to see when the stars are well focused than by looking at the Moon alone.
+It’s much easier to see when the stars are well focused than looking at the Moon alone.